 SOUND BITES CITY - RMIT University Gallery, Melbourne

 The Atmosis project was inspired by working in Tokyo in summer, 2009.
 Tokyo is an amazingly quiet city despite its density, and the summer night air seems strangely capable of carrying sounds in a transformative way.
 While staying in the Kabukichou district (an all-night host/hostess bar/club district north of Shinjuku) a recording was made from the upper floor of a hotel at around midnight.
 From this perspective, the spatial diffusion of the city soundscape was peculiar and distinctive.
-The clarity of pitch and timbre in numerous discrete sonic events (e.g. a car rev, a whistle, a horn, a yell, a bottle smash, a track backing-up, an outdoor game centre with baseball bats, sirens, whistles, etc.) was uncannily clear and 'musica'.
-Slight but extenuated reverberation created an unnatural delay which afforded a few seconds’ lag to notice and identify each event’s pitch characteristic.
+The clarity of pitch and timbre in numerous discrete sonic events (e.g. a car rev, a whistle, a horn, a yell, a bottle smash, a truck backing-up, an outdoor game centre with baseball bats, sirens, whistles, etc.) was uncannily clear and 'musical'.
+Slight but extenuated reverberation created an unnatural delay which afforded a few seconds lag to notice and identify each event’s pitch characteristic.

 The Kabukichou experience presented the ‘noise’ of an urban landscape not as a typical din of congested frequencies, but as a mapped matrix of perceivable events, defined as separate events interlocking to form the soundscape.
 The consciousness induced in Tokyo enables a perceptual means of concentrating on dense ‘city noise’ in other cities, so as to pick out tonalities, pitch events and curves of intervening and isolated events.
 Insomnia in hotels aids this type of liminal listening, but the Kabukichou experience was crucial to applying that phenomenal awareness to other environments.
 This acoustic consciousness was possibly at the base of Stockhausen’s Telemusik (1966) which impressionistically recreates the urban soundscape of Tokyo with reference to its then-burgeoning consumer electronics ‘sounding’ in public spaces.